-In this method, rotary tables, winches and the like are driven by electric motors, thus leading to better flexibility in operations along with remote-controlled drilling.
-These drills are new methods of oil and gas exploration, as they provide more direct power to the drill bit by connecting the motor above the bit, below the hole.
+In this method, rotary tables, winches and the like are driven by electric motors, thus leading to better flexibility in operations (along with the potential for remote-controlled drilling).
+These drills are newer methods of oil and gas exploration.
+They provide more direct power to the drill bit by connecting the motor above the bit, below the hole.

-The electro-drilling system has been successful in complex geological conditions where there is use of weighted mud or mud mixtures.
+The electro-drilling system has proven successful in complex geological conditions that demand the use of weighted mud or mud mixtures.
 Electro-drilling has made its presence felt in various places including Turkmenistan, Azerbaijan and Ukraine, which are keen to implement electro-drilling widely to boost savings in energy and material usage.

 Combining the advantages of rotary and hydraulic-motor methods, this method involves a big range of drill-bit rotational speeds.
 This method can also use different borehole cleaning agents.
 One can even implement controlled drilling of deviated boreholes with this method.

-Directional drilling is actually an extension of the rotary drilling technique, which guides the drill on a curved path with the deepening of the hole.
+Directional drilling is actually an extension of the rotary drilling technique.
+Operators guide the drill on a curved path with the deepening of the hole.
 Directional drilling can help oil explorers reach deposits that cannot be extracted by vertical drilling.
-Reduced costs is the major driver, as several wells can be drilled in all directions on a single platform.
-This also allows one to tap into undersea reservoirs and now, by using computers to guide the automatic drilling machines, without connecting and disconnecting sections.
+This method saves drilling companies money, since several wells can kick off from a single platform.
+This also allows one to tap into undersea reservoirs, by using computers to guide the automatic drilling machines, without connecting and disconnecting sections.